TuanUR/cross-blockchain-token-swap/README.md

 1. All swaps happen, when all parties comply to the rules and the specified conditions are met
 2. Everyone is refunded in case of anyone misbehaving

-We realize this atomic swap with the use of a Hashed Timelock Contract (HTLC).
+We realize this atomic swap with a Hashed Timelock Contract (HTLC).
 At its core, our HTLC is an agreement that stores ERC-20 tokens for an arbitrary amount of time while being cryptographically secured.
 This can be accomplished by hash- and timelocks:

-- Hashlock: The hash *H(s)* locks the tokens and to receive the tokens the recipient must provide the secret preimage *s* of *H(s)*
+- Hashlock: The hash *H(s)* locks the tokens and the recipient must provide the secret preimage *s* of *H(s)* to receive the tokens
 - Timelock: During this predetermined amount of time the recipient can claim the tokens and after the timeout elapses the original sender of the tokens can refund

 This project was conducted during the course of our bachelor studies at the University of Regensburg, Germany.